-Alan Muchlinski wrote a book about him and he's been highly scrutinized in other publications.
+Alan Muchlinski wrote a book about 'the Swede" and he's been highly scrutinized in other publications.
 Charles "Swede" Risberg was born and raised in San Francisco, California.
 He grew up in the city's North Beach area and at age 10 survived "The Great Quake" of 1903.
 As a young teenager with a blazing fastball, he became a star pitcher at the local semi-pro level and at age 17 he got into 2 games with the "AA" Vernon Tigers of the Pacific Coast League where he allowed 5 runs in 4 innings.
 Risberg was sent to the Ogden, Utah Canners of the "D" Union Association and converted to a shortstop where he hit .284 but committed a whopping 68 errors in just 81 games after starting the 1913 season at Spokane of the B-level Northwest League with a 1-3 record and 8.79 ERA.
-The next year, he returned to Ogden and hit .366 in 122 games before getting called up to the Venice Tigers of the PCL where he hit .313 in 14 games.
-After two more seasons ('1915, '16) with Venice/Vernon of the "AA" Pacific Coast League, Risberg's contract was bought for $4,000 by Chicago's Charles Comiskey.
+The next year, he returned to Ogden and hit .366 in 122 games before getting called up to the Venice Tigers of the Pacific Coast League where he hit .313 in 14 games.
+After two more seasons ('1915, '16) with Venice/Vernon of the "AA" PCL, Risberg's contract was bought for $4,000 by Chicago's Charles Comiskey.
 At age 22, "Swede" Risberg was now the starting shortstop for the 1917 Chicago White Sox.
+At the end of the 1916 season, the Richmond Eks hired Risberg to pitch in the California "Bushers" or semi-pro state championship series against the Marysville Giants.
+He relieved "Pop" Arlett and struck out 3 of the 5 batters he faced, however in a 2-0 losing cause.
+Marysville's "Wiz" Meikle, who would commit suicide 14 years later, shut out the Elks for the 2nd game in a row to claim the title.

 '29 VIRDEN OILERS